• Home

 Background:

-The QSO Today Virtual Ham Expo is a virtual event that attracts thousands of amateur radio operators for a two day weekend conference.
+The QSO Today Virtual Ham Expo, now the QSO Today Academy, is a virtual event that attracts thousands of amateur radio operators for a two day weekend conference.
 Presentations are "semi-live" video playback during the Expo with live Q&A following.
 The Q&A is recorded and added to the presentation for future replay on our Vimeo channel.
 Here is a link to our library of previous presentations using our custom video player:

 https://.qsotodayhamexpo.com/vod-list.html